harveyt/harveyt.github.io/_drafts/houston-we-have-an-error.markdown

 Unix and other similar operating systems you can interrupt or abort a program externally (kill it, interrupt it with Control-C on the keyboard, "Force Quit" from the menu).
-These signals are usually implemented as a slightly more complex function call.
+These signals are usually implemented as a slightly more complex asynchronous function calls, and usually a little more complex due to the asynchronous nature of the function calls (they can happen at any point in the code).

 Throw An Exception / Non-Local Goto
 -----------------------------------